WrightonLabCSU/DRAM/README.md

 5) `-profile singularity`

-  This option relies on the local systems Conda.
+  This option relies on the local systems Singularity.
 Nextflow will create its own Conda environments to run in.

 7) `-profile singularity_slurm`